cube-drone/rt0/players-guide/src/player/magic.md

 ### Combat - Ram's Dodge
 * Place The Magician on Aries.
 * While Aries has The Magician on it, any shields the player generates are multiplied by 2.
 (Clever: 3)
+* You may discard The Magician from Aries any time you like.

 ### Skill - Ram's Agility
 * When making any skill check marked "Fast", you can flip Aries upside-down